crispaulcastaneda/react-robo/README.md

-# Basic React Project
+# Built React Project
-Build a simple static website where a user can search random letters.
+Responsive static website where a user can search random letters.
-With a basic components to create a search field, styling the content.
+Run with a basic components to create a search field, styling the content, Scroll effects

 Fetch API data using [{JSON} Placeholder](https://jsonplaceholder.typicode.com/)